OCA/project/project_closing/README.rst

-    Automatic account analytic closing when related project is closed. and If a projet is open, the related analytic account will be  re-open.
+    Automatic account analytic closing when related project is closed. and if a project is opened, the related analytic account will be re-opened.